What is uranium?

-In that chamber (reactor), uranium atoms can be made to split, or fission, to release heat.
-'Fission' is the process of splitting the uranium atom to form smaller atoms.
+In that chamber (reactor), uranium atoms are forced to split, or fission, to release heat.
+Fission is the process of splitting the uranium atom to form smaller atoms.
 A kilogram of natural uranium produces as much heat as 20 tonnes of coal.
-This is harnessed to make steam and generate power.
+Fission is used to make steam and generate power.

 Uranium was first discovered by a German Scientist called Martin Klaproth in 1789.
 The chamber in which the fission takes place is called a Reactor.
 In this reactor, uranium fuel is assembled in such a way that a controlled fission chain reaction can be achieved.

 It is believed that Uranium was named after the planet Uranus, and it provides the main source of heat inside the earth.
-Uranium (say: yoo-ray-nee-um) is NOT a fossil fuel.
-As of 2013, there are over 430 nuclear power reactors in 30 countries and many more are being built.
+Uranium is NOT a fossil fuel.
+As of 2013, there were over 430 nuclear power reactors in 30 countries, and many more were being built.

-CO2 emissions from nuclear fuel is very low, even lower than hydro-power.
-Nuclear power plants are very expensive to build.
-It also produces very dangerous waste in the form of radioactive waste, even though the amount of waste is small (about 3% of the plants waste).
-These are usually disposed of very deep underground where geological conditions are stable and far from human or environmental exposure.
+CO2 emissions from nuclear fuel are very low, even lower than hydro-power.
+Nuclear power plants produce dangerous waste called radioactive waste, even though the amount of waste is small (about 3% of the plant’s waste).
+Nuclear power plants are expensive to build.
+These are usually disposed of deep underground where geological conditions are stable and far from human or environmental exposure.

-There are laws that check that countries with nuclear plants comply with safety rules and also do not misuse their plants for developing nuclear weapons.
+Countries with nuclear plants must comply with safety rules.
+Some laws ensure that they do not misuse their plants for developing weapons.

 Reading Sources included